G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Immediately leaving the state the regiment was assigned to guarding railroads in Maryland, Virginia, and West Virginia.
 On 5/25/62 while acting as the rear guard for General Banks’ retreat from the Shenandoah Valley the unit lost 90 men.
 On 8/9/62 at the battle of Cedar Mountain, VA the 10th lost an additional 173.
 The regiment then took part in all the movements of General Pope’s army during his retreat from 2nd Bull Run toward Washington before moving onto Antietam, MD where it saw 20 of its ranks felled.

-At the end of May, ’63 when the unit’s 2 year men headed home, those with three year hitches were detached and organized into a thee company battalion which was present, but not heavily engaged during the battle of Chancellorsville, VA and thus lost only “a few” men.
-The 10th now participated in every part of the campaign ending in the battle of Gettysburg, PA then camped along the Rappahannock and Rapidan rivers to Wartrace where it remained until 11/63 when it was assimilated into the 28th Maine which was being formed in New Orleans, LA.
+In May, '63, when the unit’s 2 year men headed home.
+Those with three year hitches were detached and organized into a three company battalion which was present, but not heavily engaged during the battle of Chancellorsville, (5/6-7/63) VA and thus lost only “a few” men.
+The 10th then participated in every part of the campaign ending in the battle of Gettysburg, PA then camped along the Rappahannock and Rapidan rivers.
+It remained there until 11/63 when it was assimilated into the 28th Maine which was being formed in New Orleans, LA.

 Enlisted/Mustered In: 10/4/61 Rank: Private